padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 # Conclusion

 MODIS fire product, which is a global data of 250 resolution, was used to characterise the fire regime of the Daly River Catchment.
-Both spatial and non-spatial outputs were created, the number of fires were highest in 2002, 2004 and 2006.
+Both spatial and non-spatial outputs were created, showing early and late dry season fires.

 Similar analysis with higher resolution imagery, such as Landsat, may improve the accuracy of the observations.